cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 ## Installation

-### Install the Arduino IDE and Upload Code to the ESP32
+### Install the Arduino IDE and Upload Sketch to the ESP32

 - <a href="https://www.arduino.cc/en/software">Download</a> and install the Arudino IDE application for your OS</a>
 - Open the Arduino IDE and connect your ESP32 to your computer